blackberry white chocolate scones

 - Combine vanilla bean paste with 1 1/3 cups heavy cream; drizzle cream over flour mixture and fold in just until flour is incorporated.
 Add blackberries and gently fold in just until a shaggy dough forms – if needed, add 2 more tablespoons cream.

 - Divide dough in half and turn out on a lightly floured board.
-Use lightly floured hands to pat each half into a 6-inch circle.
-Place the two circles of dough on prepared baking sheets and cut each circle into 7 wedges.
-Chill baking sheets in the freezer for 20 minutes while preheating oven to 425°F.
+Use lightly floured hands to pat each half into a 7-inch circle.
+Place the two circles of dough on prepared baking sheets and chill baking sheets in the freezer for 20 minutes while preheating oven to 425°F.

-- Pull the wedges slightly apart, leaving an inch between them.
+- Cut each circle into 7 wedges and pull the wedges slightly apart, leaving an inch between them.
 Brush scones with cream and sprinkle with sugar.
 Bake for 25 to 26 minutes, rotating baking sheets halfway through, until tops are set, edges are beginning to turn golden, and a toothpick inserted in the center comes out clean.
-Cool scones for 5 minutes on baking sheet before removing to a wire rack to cool.
+Cool scones for 5 minutes on baking sheets before removing to a wire rack to cool.

 - For the topping, place white chocolate in a microwave safe bowl and heat chocolate in 20 second intervals, stirring after each interval until melted and smooth (about 1 1/2 minutes).
-Transfer to a small piping bag and drizzle over scones; let set before serving.
+Drizzle white chocolate over scones; let set before serving.

 Make ahead: Cut each circle of dough into wedges on baking sheet; cover and freeze overnight.
 Brush with cream and bake directly from the freezer, adding 1-2 minutes to baking time.
 For longer storage, transfer frozen scones to a freezer bag until ready to use.